DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Methodology

 \section{Methodology}

 During CoT reasoning, LLMs are typically trained only on correct trajectories~\citep{wei2022chain}, while at inference time they may condition on erroneous intermediate steps~\citep{lyu2023faithful}.
 Moreover, step-wise optimization focuses on local alignment and ignores future signals within the reasoning trajectory, limiting global consistency~\citep{zhang2024chain}.
 Together, these issues lead to error accumulation~\citep{yoon2025monte,chen2024diffusion}, motivating a rethinking of CoT reasoning under preference optimization.
 To address these issues, we argue that effective CoT reasoning requires trajectory-level revision to enforce global consistency and recover from corrupted intermediate steps.
 As error accumulation leads to noisy reasoning chains at inference time, a mechanism for global recovery becomes essential~\citep{lyu2023faithful,wang2023selfconsistency}.
+Unlike autoregressive decoding that commits to each step irrevocably, diffusion operates through iterative denoising over the entire sequence, enabling global revision and correction of intermediate errors.
+This property naturally aligns with the need for trajectory-level recovery in CoT reasoning.
 Motivated by the robustness of diffusion models in reconstructing structured data from noise~\citep{ho2020denoising,li2022diffusionlm}, we aim to develop a diffusion-styled preference optimization paradigm to reformulate CoT reasoning.

 To this end, we propose \textit{\underline{Diff}usion-styled \underline{C}hain \underline{o}f \underline{T}hought} (\textsc{DiffCoT}), which models CoT reasoning in a diffusion-styled framework.
 We first present a step-level forward noising process for CoT using reward-ranked candidates (\S\ref{sec_data}), and then apply a diffusion sliding window to iteratively denoise past steps while generating new ones (\S\ref{sec_framework}).
 We further introduce causal diffusion noise to strengthen causal consistency across reasoning steps (\S\ref{sec_causal}).
 An overview is shown in Figure~\ref{fig:method}.